gdkrmr/mcp-git-course/resources/lessons/03_branching/01_branching.md

 Branching in Git enables flexible, organized, and collaborative development.
 By mastering branches, you can manage multiple streams of work efficiently and safely.

+## Questions
+1. What is the purpose of creating branches in Git?
+2. Find a typo in the materials repo.
+Create a branch, make the fix, and push it to the remote repository.
+What steps did you take?

 ## Additional Resources

 - [Git Official Documentation: Branches](https://git-scm.com/docs/git-branch)